NatiDeme/Budget-app/README.md

 - Run `rake db:create:all` and `rake db:migrate`
 - Run `rake db:seed` to populate the database with some sample data.
-- Run `rails s` to start the server.
+- Run `bin/dev` to start the server.
 - In your browser, go to http://localhost:3000.

 ### Testing